-It is the government’s hope that by partially subsidising the cost of these businesses’ digital solutions, businesses will be more assured in their ability to gain more sales and bring in new customers digitally.
+The government hopes that by partially subsidising the cost of these businesses’ digital solutions, businesses will be more assured of their ability to gain more sales and bring in new customers digitally.

-This initiative provides entrepreneurs with a much-needed safety net during this time of extreme uncertainty by significantly subsidising their marketing expenses.
+This initiative provides entrepreneurs with a much-needed safety net during this time of extreme uncertainty by significantly subsidizing their marketing expenses.

 The target is for, every organisation to have at least one form of digital software or application within a few years as digital solutions become more mainstream.